Wanghong economy: Live advertising

 'Live+E-mall+Wanghong' is a new advertising model in the wanghong economy.
 This advertising model can create a platform for followers to communicate with Wanghong.
 Ads can be integrated into the program's content so it is less obvious to viewers.
 For example, in 2016, Baicaowei (百草味), a snack company, increased sales fivefold during the 618 shopping festival compared with the previous year after working with a famous wanghong called Shenman (沈曼) who is from YY, one of the largest livestreaming platforms in China.

 Digital marketing

 Digital marketing is used in many aspects of the creation and development of a wanghong.

 Companies use internet celebrities to attract attention or to create content.
 Internet celebrities have talents and skills involving beauty, fashion, food, life, humor, education, and music.
 They develop a fan base who follow that wanghong's words and actions.
 Since the commercial value of internet celebrity has been recognized, the commercial production of new Internet celebrities has also appeared.
 There are professional internet celebrity "packaging" companies to manage potential and current wanghong.
 These professional internet celebrity companies can transform celebrities' fans into consumers.

-Today, internet celebrities are more like a brand or a production.
-Good marketing can make internet celebrities, and allow companies to increase profits.
+Today, internet celebrities are often viewed as personal brands, which can be produced and developed by effective marketing.